dasorik/unity-localization/README.md

 | general.greeting | Hello | G'Day | Arrière | Zurück | Espalda |

 ## Placeholder Values
 Any text you place inside curly braces (ie. `{name}`) will be considered a placeholder value.
 Placeholders will be filled in when creating a translated string.
-You can have as many placeholder values as you like, and placeholder values with the same name will be considered the same for population purposes *see below for usage*
+You can have as many placeholder values as you like, and placeholder values with the same name will be considered the same for population purposes. *see below for usage*

 ## Using Translated Text
 To use translated text, you'll be using the `localstring` class.
 This acts as a container for a key/argument pair, and will resolve to an actual translated string when needed.